openframeworks/ofBook/chapters/data_vis/chapter.md

     }

 ```
 We have created a new float 'value' to hold each data point.
-Depending on the value of ‘which’, value is assigned data from one of the three data sets in the tsp file.
+Depending on the value of ‘which', value is assigned data from one of the three data sets in the tsp file.

 Finally the last step here is to draw the titles to the screen which is done by adding the last block of code underneath the for loop we just changed.